basics/nuxt-booster/docs/content/v2/en/index.md

 This module addresses this problem and provides a holistic approach to intelligently load the necessary viewport related resources to reduce FCP, DCL, TTI, TBT and CLS.

-For this goal we provide the following CMS-friendly features:
-- completely new approach of font declaration
-  - template related declaration by a directive
-  - supports critical load
-  - support lazy hydration mode
-- full optimized picture component
-  - supports critical load
-  - supports SEO-friendly lazy hydration mode
-  - supports viewport based sources (e.g. landscape/portrait)
-  - auto generated modern file formats (avif, Webp, jpg)
-  - supports custom loading spinner
-- full optimized image component
-  - supports critical load
-  - supports SEO-friendly lazy hydration mode
-  - supports custom loading spinner
-- full optimized youtube component
-  - auto generated poster image in different resolutions
-  - supports lazy hydration mode
-  - supports custom loading spinner
-- full optimized vimeo component
-  - auto generated poster image in different resolutions
-  - supports lazy hydration mode
-  - supports custom loading spinner
-- full optimized load of javascript files
-  - elimation of unnecessary javascript files at initial page load
-  - optional blocking of javascript execution by initial performance measuring

-We have not reinvented everything.
-We use use the lazy hydration concept of [Markus Oberlehner](https://github.com/maoberlehner/vue-lazy-hydration) to load js components in an efficient way and use the [nuxt/image](https://github.com/nuxt/image) module as a basis for the optimized version of our picture and image component.
+We didn't reinvent the whole wheel.
+We adapt the lazy hydration concept of [Markus Oberlehner](https://github.com/maoberlehner/vue-lazy-hydration) to load js components in an efficient way, use the [nuxt/image](https://github.com/nuxt/image) module as a base to retrieve optimized image resolutions for our picture and image components and add some new stuff to obtain a holistic solution.

 ## Requirements

 <list type="info" :items="requirements"></list>
 ## Features

+For this goal we provide the following CMS-friendly features:

 <list type="success" :items="features"></list>